tinac22-design/tina.cheng/Portfolio /software-sample-2.md

+This writing sample was developed while working directly with the software, using input from the developer to produce a tutorial on integrating a mobile device.

 # Set Up Mobile Devices

 Before using your application on a mobile device via remote desktop connection, you must configure mobile settings in the Back Office.